FILING A NON-RESIDENT FEDERAL INCOME TAX RETURN (IRS FORM 1040NR OR 1040NR-EZ)

 Treaty relief – Under an applicable U.S. tax treaty, an individual may be subject to a less onerous test than the substantial presence test.

-It is important to note that there are specific filing requirements associated with each of the above exceptions (e.g., Form 8840 for the closer connection test and Form 8833 for treaty relief).
+It is important to note that there are specific form filing requirements associated with each of the above exceptions (e.g., Form 8840 for the closer connection test and Form 8833 for treaty relief).
+Such forms must generally be timely filed with a Form 1040NR.
 An expat tax professional should be consulted to ensure that the proper filings are executed, otherwise, these important exceptions may otherwise be unavailable.

 When are nonresident aliens taxed in the U.S.?